RoseauTechnologies/Roseau_Load_Flow/README.md

 # Bug reports / Feature requests #

-If you find a bug or have a feature request, please open an issue on the [GitHub](https://github.com/RoseauTechnologies/Roseau_Load_Flow/issues)
+If you find a bug or have a feature request, please open an issue on [GitHub](https://github.com/RoseauTechnologies/Roseau_Load_Flow/issues)

 # Credits #